heuperman/trivia-quiz/README.md

 For the palette I'll be using some nice colours I found online 😉 The fonts will come from Google Fonts.
 For the title we've got Acme, a cartoony font, and for the main text we'll have Lato, a simple rounded font.
 These fonts match the fun & playful nature of the app.

+### Logic

+The logic of the app is relatively simple.
+I tried to keep it as clear as possible and avoid unnecessary complexity, for example by keeping all the shared state in a single store, and using a function to get the question answers instead of trying to keep component values up to date by destructuring the store into refs (which had unexpected effects on getters).
+You can find more notes on the decisions I made in the commit messages.

+The most complicated and time-consuming task for someone relatively unfamiliar with the Vue ecosystem such as myself was handling state, routing and mocking in the tests.
+Fortunately, all the tools are well-documented, especially Pinia which has some very useful testing examples.

 ## Original Instructions

 ### Introduction